I'm Jessica Flores, a bilingual multimedia journalist passionate about arts and culture.

 My work has been published/aired by NPR’s Los Angeles member station KPCC, LAist, L.A.
 TACO, NPR’s Next Generation Radio, LA Weekly and more.

 I interned at KPCC + LAist as a general assignment reporting intern where I produced stories for air and web.
 As an editor and reporter for USC Annenberg Media, I covered the diverse communities in Los Angeles.
 I was also a social media intern at the Los Angeles County Museum of Art.

-Jessica’s article on what “National Coming Out Day” means for LGBTQ students of color and international students was a finalist for the Los Angeles Press Club “Gender/LGBTQ Reporting” award in 2019.
+My article for USC Annenberg Media on what “National Coming Out Day” means for LGBTQ students of color and international students was a finalist for the Los Angeles Press Club “Gender/LGBTQ Reporting” award in 2019.

 My resume is available upon request.